Voyado Elevate General Terms and Conditions 2023-10-25

 • “Effective Date” is the date when this Agreement is duly signed by authorized individuals from both Parties.

-• “Indexed Items” means the total number of imported indexed variants and imported indexed content for each catalogue.
-Catalogue means a combination of Market and Locale.
+• “Indexed Items” means the total number of indexed variants imported into the Product for each catalogue.
+Catalogue means a combination of a Market and Locale.

 • “Intellectual Property Rights” means all patents, inventions, trademarks, logos, design rights (whether registered or not), applications for any of the foregoing, copyright, software, database rights, domain names, know-how and other similar rights or obligations whether registerable or not in any country.

-• “Main Agreement” is the agreement document named “License Agreement”.
+• “Main Agreement” is the agreement document named “SaaS Agreement”.

 • “Market(s)” means number of unique containments that separate behavior data, configured in the Product.

 • “Non Production Cluster” is defined as a Cluster that is used for development or testing purposes and which may not be used for Customer clients.
-The Service Level Agreement agreed between the Parties is not applicable on Non-Production Clusters.
+The Service Level Agreement agreed between the Parties is not applicable on Non-Production Clusters and limitations on storage volume as specified in the Documentation applies.

 • “Production Cluster” is defined as a Cluster where the Product is made available to Customer clients via the site.